gauravgarre/collatz-visualizer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 You must have Python 3 along with the matplotlib library to run the app.
-Run the collatz_visualizer.py file.
+Download and run the collatz_visualizer.py file.

 <!-- USAGE EXAMPLES -->